-Sulfur oxide (SOx) in the exhaust gas of ships can cause respiratory illnesses and otherwise negatively affect the human body.
+Sulfur oxide (SOx) in the exhaust gas from ships can cause respiratory illnesses and otherwise negatively affect the human body.
 The International Maritime Organization (IMO) regulates sulfur concentrations in fuel oil used in ships based on the MARPOL Convention, which sets out standard values for each sea area in which ships navigate.
-Presently, the convention stipulates a maximum sulfur concentration of 0.1% in certain sea areas subject to strict controls (special sea areas) and a maximum concentration of 3.5% in all other sea areas (general sea areas), which will be 0.5% as of January 1, 2020.
-Regarding the beginning of the strengthening of the controls in 2020, the convention includes a stipulation for review that allows the IMO to determine the availability of compliant fuel oil and, if it deems that compliance by vessels by January 1, 2020 is impossible, to change the effective date to January 1, 2025.
-At the 70th session of the IMO Marine Environment Protection Committee (MEPC70) held in October 2016, the decision was made to put the change into effect in 2020 as stipulated.
-Furthermore, at the fourth session of the IMO Sub-Committee on Pollution Prevention and Response (PPR4) held in January 2017, matters such as the creation of controlling mechanisms to prevent the unauthorized use of non-compliant fuel oil along with international standards on the quality of compliant oil were reviewed, and the decision was made to continue to promote specific discussions in pursuit of worldwide observance of these regulations.
+Presently, the convention stipulates a maximum sulfur concentration of 0.1% in certain sea areas subject to strict controls (emission contorol areas) and a maximum concentration of 3.5% in all other sea areas, which will be 0.5% from January 1, 2020.

+To enable shipping operators and others to smoothly deal with the regulations starting in 2020, the MLIT established the committee including entities in the shipping industry and others and the committee including relevant ministries and entities in the petroleum industry.
+These groups convened 10 times in the year starting February 2017, and through these meetings, the MLIT has promoted exchanges of information, investigation of countermeasure policy and other discussions.
+In addition, at the fifth meeting of the IMO Subcommittee on Pollution Prevention and Response (PPR5) held in February 2018, Japan proposed measures such as the formulation of guidelines for preventing the unauthorized use of non-compliant fuel oil in pursuit of ensuring conditions for fair competition in international shipping.
+In response, the committee agreed to formulate guidelines for the consistent implementation of SOx regulations by the summer of 2019.